Kirti Gompa: Recent events

 Tibetan residents began a demonstration at the Public Security Bureau which turned deadly.
 At the monastery, monks were arrested, then more than 1,000 Tibetans gathered to demonstrate as protests and arrests in the area continued.
 Three more monks from the monastery were arrested on 8 April, and on 9 April, the monastery was surrounded by about 800 troops and no one was allowed to enter or leave the grounds.
 The monks ran short of food and supplies as Chinese forces had walled off the monastery and prevented local Tibetans from offering food.
 Forces also built stations in the monastery, halted more spiritual practices, and beat monks outside of their rooms.

 In response and to protect the monks during the siege, local Tibetans surrounded the Chinese forces and blocked the roads to prevent Chinese vehicles from entering or leaving Kirti Gompa.

 The 14th Dalai Lama issued an appeal on 15 April 2011 to both sides and to the international community, citing the situation at Kirti Monastery and the self-immolations, and describing the standoff between the Chinese forces and the Tibetan people.
 The Dalai Lama later said the self-immolations were the result of "Some kind of policy, some kind of cultural genocide is taking place".

 A report by the International Campaign for Tibet states 300 monks were taken away on 21 April 2011 by paramilitary police who also severely beat a group of laypeople standing vigil outside the monastery, killing two old women and badly wounding other protesters.
 The 300 monks were hauled into 10 military trucks and forcibly disappeared, while the United Nations Working Group on Enforced or Involuntary Disappearances pressed China to disclose their whereabouts.

 The BBC reported in October 2011 on a spate of self-immolations at the monastery by monks and nuns protesting PRC rule and the accompanying restrictions on human rights and religious freedom.
-Included among the victims was 17-year-old Kelsang Wangchuk, who self-immolated on October 3.
-On October 17, a Buddhist nun named Tenzin Wangmo became the first female self-immolation victim in Aba, and the ninth of the year.
+Included among the victims was 17-year-old Kelsang Wangchuk, who self-immolated on 3 October.
+On 17 October, a Buddhist nun named Tenzin Wangmo became the first female self-immolation victim in Aba, and the ninth of the year.